The Legend of Hell House: Development

-Production began on 23 October 1972.
-The Legend of Hell House is one of only two productions of James H. Nicholson after his departure from American International Pictures – a company he had run, along with Samuel Z. Arkoff, since 1954.
-Nicholson died of a brain tumour on 10 December 1972, before the film's release on 15 June 1973.
-Nicholson's company, Academy Pictures Corporation, also released Dirty Mary, Crazy Larry through Twentieth Century Fox on 17 May 1974.
+The Legend of Hell House is the first of two productions of James H. Nicholson's Academy Pictures Corporation after his departure from American International Pictures—a company he had run with Samuel Z. Arkoff since 1954.
+Nicholson died of brain cancer on 10 December 1972, before the film's release.
+Academy Pictures Corprartion also released Dirty Mary, Crazy Larry through 20th Century Fox the following year.

+The film and its source novel, both written by Richard Matheson, have several details in common with Shirley Jackson's 1959 novel The Haunting of Hill House and subsequent 1963 movie adaptation The Haunting, in which a party of four (some psychic, some sceptical, some British, some American) stay in a haunted Gothic mansion with a terrible history as part of a scientific study and are plagued by unseen terrors.

-Matheson's screenplay drastically reduced some of the more extreme elements of the novel, particularly its graphic sexuality and BDSM.
-It also changed the location of the events to England, whereas the novel took place at an estate in rural Maine in the United States.
-Despite these changes, the film remains fairly close to the novel, with the script often incorporating large sections of dialogue from the original text.
+Matheson's screenplay drastically reduced some extreme elements of the novel, particularly its graphic sexuality and BDSM.
+The film is set in England, whereas the Belasco house of the novel is in rural Maine, United States.
+The film is otherwise fairly faithful to the novel, from which it also derives large sections of dialogue.

+Casting

+Belasco was played by an uncredited Michael Gough, who recorded a couple of lines and appears onscreen as an embalmed corpse seated in a chair.

+Barbara Parkins was originally cast as Ann Barrett, but was replaced by Gayle Hunnicutt before filming began.
+Roddy McDowall's casting was announced in early September 1972, followed by Pamela Franklin as the lead of Florence Tanner.